MoltenMinds/website/content/_index.md

     section_id: text-img
     component: content_block.html
     content: >-
       We specialize in cloud and infrastructure automation.
-We work in an iterative aproach in order to resolve the problem.
-First we Analyze the isssues, then we design a solution.
+We work in an iterative approach in order to resolve the problem.
+First we Analyze the issues, then we design a solution.
 At last we test the solution and start the cycle again until the goals are reached.
     image: images/diagram3.svg
     actions:
       - label: View Demo